 No. The taking of radiographs requires a patient-specific prescription.
 However, a dentist can prescribe radiographs for a subsequent appointment to follow up on a previously detected condition/pathology or to confirm a diagnosis or evaluate treatment provided.
 The dentist should document the prescription for future radiographs in the patient’s chart.

 Patients have the right to consent to, or decline, radiographs.
 Whenever a patient, patient’s guardian or substitute decision-maker refuses recommended radiographs, the dentist should explain the rationale for their recommendation and the consequences of not taking them.
 If radiographs are still refused, the dentist should document the informed refusal in the patient’s chart.
 If the dentist believes the refusal compromises their ability to make an accurate diagnosis and/or provide appropriate treatment they can refuse to provide compromised care as dictated by the patient.

 Only those persons meeting the qualifications specified in the HARP Act and regulations can take radiographs.

 Dentists who are registered members of the College may take radiographs and dental hygienists who are registered members of the College of Dental Hygienists of Ontario are qualified to operate most dental radiographic equipment.

-Dental assistants who have successfully completed specified training programs are qualified to operate most dental radiographic equipment.
+Dental assistants and other staff who have successfully completed specified training programs are qualified to operate most dental radiographic equipment.